CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 Two of the above features are likely to demonstrate branch divergence performance hits: shadowing, and the distance function for the menger sponge.
 Soft shadowing breaks out of the ray march towards the light depending on the point in the scene.
 Threads computing points close to each other in the scene (and close to each other in screen space) should have less divergence the closer they are together, with the most divergence in the "soft shadow" region.

-The menger sponge, on the other hand, features branch divergence in a much more extreme way that likely explains its computational expense.
+The menger sponge, on the other hand, features branch divergence in a much more extreme way that likely contributes to its computational expense.
 The sponge is computed at each iteration by assessing the bounding box of the sponge iteration and checking against each of the 22 sub-iteration boxes within this iteration's box.
 This check determines the bounding box of the next iteration that must be computed.